martibonomi/FIonA-Plans-Analysis/README.md

 ## Introduction

-The goal of treatment planning is to deliver a certain amount of dose to the target volume and to minimize the dose to healthy tissues while satisfying prescriptions approved by medical doctors, which assign constraints on the maximum and minimum deliverable dose to organs at risk and to the tumor volume, respectively.
+The goal of treatment planning is to deliver a certain amount of dose to the target volume and to minimize the dose to healthy tissues while satisfying prescriptions approved by medical doctors, which assign constraints on the maximum and minimum deliverable dose to organs at risk (OAR) and to the tumor volume, respectively.

-Before creating a plan, the patient's tumor and surrounding tissues must be accurately contoured to provide information about the location, size, and shape of the tumor as well as the surrounding healthy tissue.
+Before creating a plan, the patient's tumor and surrounding tissues must be accurately contoured to provide information about the location, size, and shape of the tumor as well as the surrounding healthy tissues.
 In this step the the **clinical target volume (CTV)** and the **planning target volume (PTV)** are defined:

 -   the **CTV** represents the volume of the tumor and surrounding tissues that need to be irradiated to achieve an effective treatment;